 For your convenience, the state tourism board has identified 42 New York civil rights historical sites on their Path through History website.
 I hope to visit them all on future civil rights road trips.

-We enjoyed dining and lodging at the following locations during our civil rights road trip through upstate New York.
+We enjoyed lodging and dining at the following locations during our civil rights road trip through upstate New York.

 Auburn’s Springside Inn was a one-night home away from home, and we totally fell in love with the c.
 1851 property on Lake Owasco.